-Court Orders must continue to be complied with by parents.
-It is likely that due to the closure of some schools and places of employment, a level of compromise will be required between parents regarding new handover times and locations.
-If a parent is unable to communicate with their former partner, this should be done via a third party or a lawyer.
-The current health crisis is not a reason to breach Court Orders and parents should as far as is reasonably practicable, comply with Court Orders if it is safe to do so, whilst following the social distancing guidelines.
+South Australia is on track to ease restrictions back to Level 4 as of 12.01am on Wednesday, 28 July 2021, ending the stay-at-home requirement but imposing social distancing requirements and other high-level restrictions.
+It is important parents be aware that the current health crisis is not a reason to breach Court Orders.
+Parents should as far as is reasonably practicable comply with Court Orders if it is safe to do so, whilst following the appropriate social distancing guidelines.
 More than ever, parents should attempt to co-parent and keep the best interests of their children at the forefront of any decisions made.

 If a parent breaches a parenting Order, the other parent may bring a Contravention Application in Court.
 The remedies available from the Court range from the enforcement of an Order to the punishment of a person for failure to obey an Order including by fine or imprisonment.
 If a court decides a person has failed to comply with an Order, it will consider whether the person had a reasonable excuse for contravening the Order.
 If a child’s health or safety was at risk for reasons relating to COVID-19, the Court may consider that a parent had a reasonable excuse to breach a Court Order.
 For example, during lockdown, or in the event self-isolation becomes necessary, handovers may not be able to occur.
 Some examples of reasonable excuses that may satisfy a court include that the person did not understand the obligations imposed by the Order, or the person reasonably believed that the actions constituting the contravention were necessary to protect the health and safety of a person, including the person who contravened the Order or the child, and the contravention did not last longer than was necessary to protect the health and safety of the person who contravened the Order or the child.